trvswgnr/codepen-brackets-theme/README.md

 # codepen-brackets-theme
-A theme for Brackets based on http://codepen.io
+A theme for Brackets that replicates the default theme on http://codepen.io.

 Now with Less!